vishnu-cybersecurity/HackTheBox_Tutorials/HackTheBox Machines/Cap.md

 ![Image](https://github.com/user-attachments/assets/e7d1fce3-d07d-4f84-aa2f-5acbaea4ad78)

 Using the hint given, I search for the *Files with capabilities*.
-We can see that */usr/bin/python3.8*, has cap_setuid privileges.
+I can see that */usr/bin/python3.8*, has cap_setuid privileges.
 Taking reference from https://www.elastic.co/docs/reference/security/prebuilt-rules/rules/linux/privilege_escalation_suspicious_uid_guid_elevation, any program having cap_setuid as the ability to run as root even as an unprivileged user.
 This is our answer to the question.

 ![Image](https://github.com/user-attachments/assets/2ec8dd0b-4d52-4372-a84b-d2ab3a6c1e2f)